9 Ways To Recover From Burnout: Moving Forward When You're Exhausted

 3. Develop daily strategies to prevent burnout

 Recognizing and replacing habits that may be fueling the burnout is a great way to prevent it from controlling your life.
-Take some time to check in and reflect with the following everyday exercises:
+Take some time to check in and reflect with the following exercises in your daily life:

 4. Take time to actively reflect on your efforts and accomplishments